AIHA's new Public Policy Agenda is built on four goals:

 Make a difference by joining AIHA’s Government Relations Committee

 Interested in taking an active role with policymakers to apply scientific knowledge to help create a world where all workers are healthy and safe?
-Join AIHA’s government relations committee!
+Join AIHA’s Government Relations Committee!

-Formally called the ACTIONS Committee, the core functions of the Committee include:
+The core functions of the Committee include: